-When traveling to a country that is renowned for their hot springs, it is imperative that you go.
-Taiwan may be a small island, but it has more than 100 hot springs and the greatest variety with hot springs, cold springs, mud springs and so on.
+When traveling to a country that is renowned for its hot springs, it is imperative that you go.
+Taiwan may be a small island, but it has more than 100 hot springs including hot springs, cold springs, mud springs and so on.
 I was fortunate to visit Xin Beitou (New Beitou), the geothermal valley with sulfur springs.

-While wandering through the Beitout Hot Springs Park right off the station, you will notice that the resort is a mountainous region that encompasses a small meadow.
+Right off the station is the Beitou Hot Springs Park.
+The resort is a mountainous region that encompasses a small meadow.
 All of the mineral water you see throughout the park is the sulfur springs from the geothermal vents.

 As you walk further up the hill, there is an entrance to the left for the must-see thermal valley, the main source of the sulfur springs.
 Steam rises from the hot water, clouding the trees and surrounding areas in mist.

 Get closer to the water and you can feel the heat from the steam or as I like to call it, a free facial.
-The natural temperature of the water is at 194 degrees Fahrenheit so don’t be tempted to jump in and take a bath – it will be extremely painful!
-Apparently, people used to have access to the waters in the ’90s and would boil their eggs in the water.
+The natural temperature of the water is at an astonishing 194 degrees Fahrenheit.
+Apparently, people used to have access to the waters in the '90s and would boil their eggs in the water.
 Thankfully, for contamination and safety reasons, this is no longer allowed.

 While exploring the park, make sure to check out the library, hot springs museum, and public outdoor hot springs.